MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

  For more information: [Use environment variables in Power Automate solution cloud flows](/power-apps/maker/data-platform/environmentvariables#use-environment-variables-in-power-automate-solution-cloud-flows)

-### Known issue
+> [!IMPORTANT]
+>

-If an environment variable is updated after it has been used in a flow, the updated values won't be used the next time the flow runs. **The flow must be edited or resaved** for the updated values in the environment variable to take effect.
+> If an environment variable is updated after it has been used in a flow, the updated values won't be used the next time the flow runs. **The flow must be edited or resaved** for the updated values in the environment variable to take effect.

+## Reuse environment variables in SAP actions

+Environment variables can be selected from the dynamic content selector in Power Automate solution cloud flows.

 ### See also